Uncontained0/lunar/README.md

 tree.
 This structure can be used for many purposes, like code analysis, code generation, or even code transformation.

+## Past Art

+Lunar is heavily inspired by [full moon](https://github.com/Kampfkarren/full-moon).
+Much of the logic is directly taken from full moon.
+If you know rust, I highly suggest you check it out.

 ## Usage

 This library can be installed via lit: